Thug: WHAT ARE YOU?!

 - Alicia (the Joker's moll) is played by Jerry Hall, whose natural accent is an unlikely mixture of Texas (where she was born) and British.
 She skews toward "educated Texan" as Alicia until her very last scene, when she shifts into Cockney for no particular reason. ("Jayack, you sahd you'd let me wotch you improve the paintings.")
 Could be justified in-story by the fact that Alicia (as the script makes clear) is heavily into drugs by that point, and British accents can sometimes sound stereotypically narcoleptic to American ears.

-- Origin Story: Infamously gave a solid one to The Joker, which caused a good bit of Base Breaking (since all other sources treat his origin as a total mystery).
+- Origin Story: Infamously gave a solid one to The Joker, since all other sources treat his origin as a total mystery.

-- Parody Commercial: After the Deadline News incident listed above, the Joker hijacks the airwaves with this to reveal himself as responsible for the Smylex deaths, and to cheerily inform Gotham that more people are doomed because they're already unknowingly using the tainted products.
+- Parody Commercial: After the Deadline News incident listed above, the Joker hijacks the airwaves with this to reveal himself as responsible for the Smylex deaths and cheerily inform Gotham that more people are doomed because they're already unknowingly using the tainted products.
 He even spoofs the Brand X trope to prove his point.I know what you're saying: "Where can I get these fine new items?"
-Well that's the gag.
+Well, that's the gag.
 Chances are, you've bought 'em already!

-- "The Pen Is Truly Mightier Than the Sword."
+- "The Pen Is Truly Mightier Than the Sword," as quoted by Joker.

 - Pistol-Whipping: The father who's knocked out by a mugger's pistol while leading his family through the back alleys of Gotham City.

-- Plucky Comic Relief: Alexander Knox, a newspaper reporter who collaborates with Vicki Vale, in the first film.
-He serves as a Heroic Bystander at one point, though he gets sidelined quickly.
-Accidentally.
-By Vicki.
+- Plucky Comic Relief: Alexander Knox, a newspaper reporter who collaborates with Vicki Vale.
+He serves as a Heroic Bystander at one point, though he gets sidelined quickly...accidentally...by Vicki.

-- Plummet Perspective: Used to horrifying effect, with the Joker's point of view shot of how far he has to fall to his bone-shattering death on the pavement of Gotham in the first film.
-His blood-chilling scream made it all the more nightmarish.
+- Plummet Perspective: Used to horrifying effect, with the Joker's point of view shot of how far he has to fall to his bone-shattering death on the pavement of Gotham.
+His blood-chilling scream makes it all the more nightmarish.
 Almost makes you feel sorry for the bastard.
-And it was also used when the Joker and Vicki are climbing up the bell-tower's interior: Joker throws one of Vicki's high heels over the side, and we get a shot showing it plummeting down the tower.
+It's also used when the Joker and Vicki are climbing up the bell-tower's interior: Joker throws one of Vicki's high heels over the side, and we get a shot showing it plummeting down the tower.